Understanding Power Steering Fluid

 When Should You Change Power Steering Fluid?

-When you should change power steering fluid depends on the type of fluid that’s used and how much fluid is in the system.
-The best way to know when your power steering fluid should be changed is to follow the original equipment manufacturer (OEM) guidelines.
+When you should change the power steering fluid depends on the type of fluid used and the volume of fluid in the system.
+You can locate this information through the original equipment manufacturer (OEM) guidelines.
 Generally, power steering fluid should be replaced at least every five years or 50,000 miles.
+There may also be physical warning signs that the power steering fluid needs to be changed.
+These signs include:

-To service steering wheel fluid, you drain or flush the old power steering fluid out of the car and add new power steering fluid.
-It’s important to service power steering fluid because it can help prolong the functionality of other power steering parts.
+To service power steering fluid, drain or flush the old power steering fluid out of the car.
+Then, replace it with new fluid.
+Following OEM recommendations and general maintenance guidelines can prolong the functionality of other power steering parts.

 Power steering fluid helps protect your car's power steering pump.

-Wondering what happens when a vehicle runs out of power steering fluid?
-It’ll make the vehicle much more difficult to turn.
+If a vehicle runs out of power steering fluid, it’ll be much more difficult to turn.
 In a worst-case scenario, you’ll damage the power steering pump, which may result in a costly replacement.

 Does Power Steering Fluid Go Bad?

-Power steering fluid doesn’t expire, but if it isn’t changed or flushed when it needs to be, it will wear down in the system over time.
+Power steering fluid doesn’t expire.
+But if it isn’t changed or flushed when needed, it will wear down in the system over time.

 In addition to personal cars and trucks, power steering fluid is used in large diesel vehicles.

-Learn About Power Steering Fluid in UTI’s Auto & Diesel Programs
+Learn More About Power Steering Fluid in UTI’s Auto & Diesel Programs

 UTI Campuses That Offer Automotive Technician Training